ranaroussi/tiny/README.md

 ## Helpers

 Tiny provides various helper functions for common tasks.
-You can autoload helpers by listing them in the `AUTOLOAD_HELPERS` environment variable.
+You can autoload helpers by listing them in the `TINY_AUTOLOAD_HELPERS` environment variable.

 ## Database